Continuous Service

 Employees who are rehired by the university in a benefits eligible position within one year (365 days or less) following voluntary termination or layoff will receive credit for their prior benefits eligible service for service awards.

-Some of the university’s benefit plans have different definitions relative to a break in service, and such definition will apply to those benefit plans.
-Please contact Human Resources if you have a specific question about a possible break in service.
+Some of the university’s benefit plans have different definitions relative to a break in service, and such definitions will apply to those benefit plans.